Gifted Identification Procedures

-- Students will be given the SAGES-3 in their building soon after the permission slips are received.
+- Students will be given the SAGES-3 in their building soon after testing permission is received.

-- Results from the SAGES-3 will be sent home within two weeks after testing.
+- Results from the SAGES-3 will be shared with parents/guardians.

 If a student does not meet eligibility criteria during universal screening or for placement in the district's gifted program, parents/guardians may request a review of that decision by contacting the district's gifted coordinator or an administrator in the district.